Aman7123/SteamLeaderboards-API/README.md

 ![Image of Database relation in typical ERD fashion](resources/images/SteamLeaderboards-ERD.png?raw=true)

 ## Running the Project
-Executing the project can be done in two ways, the first is by initilizing using Maven which the second produces a traditional Jar file.
+Executing the project can be done in two ways, the first is by initializing using Maven which the second produces a traditional Jar file.
 ### Maven
 If you have Maven installed on your machine you can navigate to the root project directory with this README file and execute the following.
-Remeber to follow the above Database setup procedures first.
+Remember to follow the above Database setup procedures first.
 ```sh
 mvn clean spring-boot:run
 ```